 Mario Cuomo, the former New York governor mediating the dispute, also had no immediate comment.

-Rakoff oversees the largest of these lawsuits, a $58.8 billion case against defendants including Bank Medici AG founder Sonja Kohn and Italy's UniCredit SpA.
+Rakoff also oversees other lawsuits brought by Picard on behalf of former Madoff customers, including the largest, a $58.8 billion case against defendants including Bank Medici AG founder Sonja Kohn and Italy's UniCredit SpA.

 The case is Picard v.
 Katz et al, U.S. District Court, Southern District of New York, No. 11-03605.